dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 ## Configuring the CSM for Authorization Proxy Server

 The storage administrator must first configure Authorization with the following via `karavictl`:
-- Karavictl admin token
 - Storage systems
 - Tenants
 - Roles
 - Role bindings

 >__Note__:
-> - The `RPM deployment` will use the address of the server.
-> - The `Helm deployment` will use the address and port of the Ingress hosts for the proxy-server.
+> - The address of the Authorization proxy-server must be specified when executing `karavictl`.
+For the `RPM deployment`, the address is the DNS-hostname of the machine where the RPM is installed.
+For the `Helm/Operator deployment`, the address is the Ingress host of the `proxy-server` with the port of the exposed Ingress Controller.

 ### Configuring Storage